unepwcmc/ProtectedPlanet/docs/fdw_setup/prod.md

 WHERE schema_name NOT IN ('pg_catalog', 'information_schema', 'pg_toast')
 ORDER BY schema_name;

--- Then grant permissions (adjust schema names based on what exists - commonly 'wdpa' and 'reference') GRANT USAGE ON SCHEMA wdpa TO portal_ro_user;
+-- Then grant permissions (adjust schema names based on what exists - commonly 'wdpa', 'reference', and 'pame') GRANT USAGE ON SCHEMA wdpa TO portal_ro_user;
 GRANT USAGE ON SCHEMA reference TO portal_ro_user;
+GRANT USAGE ON SCHEMA pame TO portal_ro_user;
 GRANT SELECT ON ALL TABLES IN SCHEMA wdpa TO portal_ro_user;
 GRANT SELECT ON ALL TABLES IN SCHEMA reference TO portal_ro_user;
+GRANT SELECT ON ALL TABLES IN SCHEMA pame TO portal_ro_user;
 ALTER DEFAULT PRIVILEGES IN SCHEMA wdpa GRANT SELECT ON TABLES TO portal_ro_user;
 ALTER DEFAULT PRIVILEGES IN SCHEMA reference GRANT SELECT ON TABLES TO portal_ro_user;
+ALTER DEFAULT PRIVILEGES IN SCHEMA pame GRANT SELECT ON TABLES TO portal_ro_user;

 -- Set connection limit for portal_ro_user (recommended for production) ALTER ROLE portal_ro_user CONNECTION LIMIT 5;